PolarRobotics/PR-Docs/docs/source/training/programming-cyoa.md

   - This means that the digital signal switches between `1` and `0` at varying time intervals, in our case from 1000 to 2000 ns.
     - Power is most negative at a pulse width of 1000 ns, zero at 1500 ns, and most positive at 2000 ns.
       - Note that this means that "0% power" is NOT a value (digital value or pulse width) of zero!
 - The image below provides a visual reference.
-The blue bars represent the pulses of varying width, while the black bar can be viewed as the motor power as a decimal value from -1 to 1.
+The blue bars represent the pulses of varying width, while the black bar can be viewed as the motor power as a decimal value from -1 to 1 (-100% power to 100% power).
+	- It is strongly recommended to utilize this range.

 ![PWM](../_static/images/training/programming-cyoa/pwm.png)
 ```